Armenian Prelature of Cyprus: Cemeteries

-There are two fountains in the second (old) cemetery, one made of mortar (1952) and a granite one (2015).
-In the new cemetery, there is a grey tuff stone khachkar (cross-stone, 2012), placed there in 2013 in memory of all deceased of the Armenian nation; there is also a granite fountain (2000), with a shelter constructed over it (2010).
+There are two fountains in the old cemetery, one made of mortar (1952) and a granite one (2015).
+In the new cemetery, there is a grey tuff stone khachkar (cross-stone, 2012), placed there in 2013 in memory of all deceased Armenians; there is also a granite fountain (2000), with a shelter constructed over it (2010).

 There is one Armenian cemetery in Larnaca (established in 1923) and one in Limassol (established in 1960).
 In the Larnaca cemetery, there is a reddish brown tuff stone khachkar (cross-stone, 2011), placed there in 2012 in memory of all deceased of the Armenian nation in Larnaca; there is also a marble fountain (2007).
 In the Limassol cemetery, there is a granite fountain (2001), with a shelter constructed over it (2006).

-Turkish-occupied Famagusta's Armenian cemetery (established 1967), in the Ayios Memnon area, has been inaccessible since the 1974 Turkish invasion.
+The Armenian cemetery (established 1967) in Northern Cyprus-controlled Famagusta, in the Ayios Memnon area, has been inaccessible since the 1974 Turkish invasion.